SmartGridready/SmartGridready.github.io/source/content/glossary.rst

     Functional Profiles
         Plural form of :term:`Functional Profile`

+    Functional Profile Type
+        The type of a :term:`Functional Profile` defines a specific combination of related :term:`Datapoints`.
+        See :ref:`functional_profile_types`.

+    Functional Profile Types
+        Plural form of :term:`Functional Profile Type`.

+    Functional Profile Category
+        A :term:`Functional Profile Category` defines the type or usage of the :term:`Product`.
+Examples are 'Metering' (for term:`Smart Meter`) or 'HeatPumpControl`.
+See :ref:`functional_profile_category`

+    Functional Profile Categories
+        Plural form of :term:`Functional Profile Category`

     Intermediary
         The :term:`Intermediary` is a microservice that exposes a REST API that allows seamless communication with SmartGridready compliant :term:`Product`.
 It can be deployed as a Docker container and is the ideal SmartGridready solution where no :term:`CommHandler` library is available.

+    Level Of Operation
+        :term:`Level Of Operation` is an attribute of a :term:`Functional Profile` that defines the complexity of the a :term:`Functional Profile` operation.
+See :ref:`level_of_operation`

     PVA
         A system of interconnected solar panels that generate electricity from sunlight.